- 1 Part IIB (third year)

 Paper C9 - Islam II

-Paper coordinator: Dr Anthony Street
+Paper coordinator: Dr Tony Street

-Assessment method: Examination
+Assessment method: Three-hour examination

-A. Islamic Philosophy and Philosophical Theology: We consider notions of canon, authority and unbelief in the Islamic world prior to 1300 with special reference to the intellectual traditions of falsafa and kalām.
-We go on to explore disputes about the corpus of works translated from Greek, and whether these works were in conflict with Islamic texts of authority and their implicit conceptions of God’s nature, the created world and the human agent.
+The course introduces two topics important for the advanced study of Islam.
+In the first, Islamic philosophy and philosophical theology, we consider notions of canon, authority and unbelief in the Islamic world prior to 1300 with special reference to the intellectual traditions of falsafa and kalām.
+We then explore disputes about the corpus of works translated from Greek, and whether the methods in these works led to conflict with Islamic texts of authority and their implicit conceptions of God’s nature, the created world and the human agent.
+The second, on aspects of medieval sufism, presents a series of reflections on themes in medieval Sufism, from theories of knowledge, renunciation and metaphysical systems, working especially from the texts of al-Ghazali and Ibn Arabi.

 Paper C10 - Hinduism and Buddhism II

-Paper coordinator: Dr Ankur Barua.
+Paper coordinator: Dr Christopher Jones

-Assessment method: Examination
+Assessment method: Three-hour examination

 This course inquires with some detail into specified topics in Hinduism and Buddhism.
 It is not necessary to have done the Introductory course earlier, but, of course, this would be of help.
 As religio-cultural traditions of great antiquity and richness (over two and a half millennia in each case) which, on the one hand, have interacted in important ways, but on the other, have developed for most of their history more or less independently of the Abrahamic traditions, Hinduism and Buddhism have a great deal to offer in the exploration of what it is to be human in all the fundamental areas of human living.
 They have basic religious, philosophical and ethical insights and presuppositions which are not only mutually challenging, but which also interrogate many of the basic presuppositions of the Abrahamic faiths.
 As such, they are richly rewarding of careful study, especially on such topics as the scope and use of language in constructing and understanding our systems of reality, the nature of human suffering, compassion and fulfilment, and the goal of the ethics of the individual and community.